OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 To help developers remember the parts they need to put in place for each Controller, we have established a suite of [Controller Conventions](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Tests/Server/Web/Controllers/ControllerConventionsFixture.cs) that inspect all Controllers created and will not pass unless the required structures and attributes are in place.

-# Testing

-Before migrating an endpoint, we create Integration Tests that exercise the endpoint, using [Assent](https://www.nuget.org/packages/Assent/) to assert on the output.
-These have been shown to force us to do the (sometimes time-consuming) analysis of endpoints which is necessary for correct migration to ASP.NET. [dotCover](https://www.jetbrains.com/dotcover/) should be used to verify that the test cover all appropriate code paths in the relevant Nancy responder, rules and other related code.

-## Scrubbing

-Because certain values in an endpoint response (GUIDs, timestamps etc.) can change per invocation we scrub these values automatically before the output is checked.
-The scruber methods are all in [`ApprovalTestExtensions`](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Tests.Common/Support/ApprovalTestExtensions.cs).

 ## Header Testing

 Our Assent-based testing approach by default includes HTTP headers.
 While our tests are not specifically concerned with headers, we've chosen to leave these in, scrubbing values as appropriate.
 We may in the future want to remove all of the headers from our tests, and extend [`HeadersFixture`](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.IntegrationTests/Server/Web/HeadersFixture.cs) to test all headers.